payamgerami/identify-fraud-from-enron-email/README.md

 * max_depth: None, 1, 2, 3 and 4
 * min_samples_split: 1, 2, 3, 4 and 25
 * class_weight: None and balanced

+If you don't tune the algorithm well, the data won't be "learned" well and you won't be able to successfully make predictions on new data.
+If we set the paremeter poorly, it can be highly possible to get poor result or take so much time to calculate.

 __5.__ What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]